robertwe/robertwe.github.io/_posts/2015-11-03-pass-variables-to-jinja-template-in-salt.md

 {% endfor %}
 {% endraw %}
 {% endhighlight %}
-I simple wanted to use variable _vhost_ insite my template.
+I simple wanted to use variable _vhost_ in my template.
 Variable _vhost_ is nothing more than just a hash with parameters for each vhost.
 We can solve this problem by using *context* in _salt_ definition.
-Here is the final version of my sls snippet:
+Here is the final version of my sls snippet (aka solution):

 {% highlight yaml %}
 {% raw %}